 The American dream is subjective.
-Let´s not forget what the latter half of the phrase is.
-I have enjoyed reading the article and the comments.
-There have been proponents Of both sides of the debate and I love this rapport.
-I don't usually do the "post me opinion" thing, but it is marvelous by a few things I have read.
+Let’s not forget the latter half of that phrase.
+There have been proponents on both sides of the debate, and I love finding rapport between them.
+Most Americans can agree that the American dream is at least partly about supporting your neighbors and helping someone in need if you can.

-First, I would like to speak to the students using this as a resource for a paper on the American dream.
-Yes, the ideas are great, but on such a subject I would search I for what the dream means.
-Ideas and opinions are great, but it is your interpretation that makes it ideal.
-Easy paper?
-Ok, it must be five pages or something.
-I'd say my dream is to have a single paragraph count as five pages, then debate it (extensively) with the teacher until they cave.
-A lot of my teachers hated me, but in the best way possible.

-Second, this one is number 9.
-In a little while, it is unintended to be a personal attack, but I feel that somehow it will come across as such.
-The person who taught this in school is incredibly cynical.

-The American dream is subjective.
-Let´s not forget what the latter half of the phrase is.
-I have enjoyed reading the article and the comments.

-First, I would like to speak to the students using this as a resource for a paper on the

-American dream.
-Yes, the ideas are great, but on such a subject I would search I for what the goal means.
-Views and opinions are great, but it is your interpretation that makes it the dream.
-Easy paper?
-Ok, it must be five pages or something.
-I'd say my dream is to have a single paragraph count as five pages, then debate it (extensively) with the teacher until they cave.
-A lot of my teachers hated me, but in the best way possible.

-The American Dream is subjective.
-Let´s not forget what the latter half of the phrase CHAPTER 5 ‘THE TRUTHS AND UNTRUTHS”

-I have enjoyed reading the article and the comments.
-There have been proponents cost.
-I'm not talking about being a doormat, either.
-It’s about supporting your neighbors and helping someone in need if you can.
 Helping someone can be as simple as having a two-minute conversation with a stranger and just asking them how they are today.
 This is only one of many ways to show you care about others.
-I do my best to live up to it but invariably fall short at times.
-But life isn't about how many times you fail; it's about the successes!
-One man made me realize that idea.
-His name was Thomas Edison.
-The inventor of the light bulb, something within plain view of all who read this.
+I do my best to live up to this. but invariably fall short at times.

+Life, though, isn’t about how many times you fail; it’s about your successes!
+One man made me realize this.
+His name was Thomas Edison, and he was the inventor of the light bulb, something within plain view of all who read this.
 He failed so many times trying to make it work over many years, but when he had success with it, well, the rest is history.
 He is not remembered as the guy who wasted years of his life failing at something; he is recognized as the man who invented the incandescent bulb.
 We should all hope to leave such a mark on humanity.